After 32 years of marriage and four children, my husband and I were retiring to Belize in six weeks…

 How do you go about finding food in this country?
 Don’t laugh.
 It’s not all that easy.
 You start with the Chinese grocery stores.
 All the grocery stores in San Ignacio and Santa Elena, the “twin cities” of Cayo, are owned by Chinese.
 They stock basic supplies and also some imported goods.
 What we imported from the States cost about twice what they cost back home, so we don’t buy them.
 We keep our costs down by buying either local packaged goods, or from Mexico.

-You get your basics from the Chinese grocery stores, but not your produce.
 For produce, you go to the open-air market.
 Find a vendor you like and get to know them, ask their name.
 We’ve gotten to know a very nice lady.
 She gives us good deals, teaches us about Belizean fruits and vegetables, and shows us how to prepare and eat some food we had never seen before.

 Here’s another tip: If you see something in Belize that you want, buy it.
 It may not be there the next week.
 I learned that the hard way.